Asthma

 Managing asthma in children

-Your child’s doctor will also work with you to develop an asthma action plan.
+Your child's healthcare provider will also work with you to develop an asthma action plan for your child.
 This will help you know what triggers to avoid and what to do during an asthma attack.
-Give a copy of your child’s asthma action plan to school staff and other caregivers.

 How to tell if your child’s asthma is not well-controlled